 The average business spends 12-13% of their revenue on marketing.
-A single marketing campaign can influence millions of people around the world and, if done effectively, you can see a significant ROI from that campaign.
+A single marketing campaign can influence millions of people around the world.
+If done effectively, you can enjoy significant ROI from that campaign.

 But how can you measure if your marketing campaign is successful?
-What qualitative and quantitative data do you need to determine whether or not the value of money and time that you spent on this campaign was worth it?
+What qualitative and quantitative data do you need to determine whether the value of money and time you spent on this campaign was worth it?

-Here are 6 ways to determine just that.
+Here are 6 ways to determine exactly that:

 Goal Setting for Your Marketing Campaign

-Make sure that you are setting tangible, attainable goals for yourself.
+Make sure you are setting tangible, attainable goals for yourself.
 Keep your expectations high, but be realistic.
 First-time actors aren’t expecting to win an Oscar.
-They’re just hoping to land a second, slightly better, gig.
-Your measurement of success should be in terms of you, not Apple, Starbucks, or Walmart.
+They’re just hoping to land a second, more promising gig.
+Your success measurement should be in terms of you, not Apple, Starbucks, or Walmart.

 With a list of tangible goals in mind, it’s time to check out your quantitative data.